-With regard to nature-based tourism, including all its specific segments - eco-tourism, wilderness tourism, adventure tourism - thanks to the variety and beauty of its natural sites, Europe offers a wide range of eco-tourism destinations: mountains, hills, rivers, lakes, cliffs, coasts and seas featuring different species, habitats, important specimens of fauna or flora, in some cases unusual or representative of a variety of ecosystems.
-Among these, the Alps are definitely a unique heritage, an authentic excellence, one of the most important and appreciated natural tourist destinations.
-This is particularly true in the light of the growing tourist demand for sheltered places of the natural environment, especially by tourists from large European cities and / or heavily industrialized areas.
+With regard to nature-based tourism, including all its specific segments - eco-tourism, wilderness tourism, adventure tourism, thanks to the variety and beauty of its natural sites, Europe offers a wide range of eco-tourism destinations: mountains, hills, rivers, lakes, cliffs, coasts and seas featuring different species, habitats, important specimens of fauna or flora, in some cases unusual or representative of a variety of ecosystems.
+Among these, the Alps are definitely a unique heritage, an authentic excellence, one of the most important and appreciated natural tourist destinations, given the growing tourist demand for natural environments as sheltered places, especially by tourists from large European cities and / or heavily industrialized areas.

-In this perspective, with regard to nature-based responsible tourism, (specifically ecotourism), the exploration, study, development and, above all, the integration of all the resources into a network are becoming of paramount importance.
+In this perspective, with regard to nature-based responsible tourism, (specifically ecotourism), exploration, study, development and, above all, the integration of all the resources into a network are becoming of paramount importance.
 Indeed natural tourism is aimed, on the one hand, at understanding and promoting the conservation of natural resources and its cultural landscape while ensuring the integrity of the ecosystem and, on the other hand, at the creation of benefits, or the socio-economic development and increased well-being of local communities.